bcdady/charts/bitnami/kafka/README.md

 ## Persistence

 The [Bitnami Kafka](https://github.com/bitnami/containers/tree/main/bitnami/kafka) image stores the Kafka data at the `/bitnami/kafka` path of the container.
 Persistent Volume Claims are used to keep the data across deployments.
 This is known to work in GCE, AWS, and minikube.
-See the [Parameters](#persistence-parameters) section to configure the PVC or to disable persistence.

 ### Adjust permissions of persistent volume mountpoint